 Popular Streaming Devices

-Once you’ve assessed your internet speed and have picked picked the streaming services that you want, you’ll need a device to stream on.
+Once you’ve committed to cutting the cord, assessed your internet speed and have picked picked the streaming services that you want, you’ll need a device to stream on.
 Streaming devices allow you to access all of your favorites in one place by simply plugging into the HDMI port of your TV.
 They are generally inexpensive and once you buy it, you own it – no monthly rental fee.

 Consumers with smart TVs may be surprised to learn that their device already supports all streaming apps like Netflix, Hulu, Apple TV+, Disney+, Amazon Prime Video and more.